geofflamrock/stack/README.md

         --verbose        Show verbose output
         --working-dir    The path to the directory containing the git repository.
-Defaults to the current directory -n, --name           The name of the stack to delete -f, --force          Force cleanup and delete the stack without prompting
+Defaults to the current directory -n, --name           The name of the stack to delete
 ```

 ## Branch commands